Costa Brava

 of the Costa Brava

-Considered one of the most beautiful bays in the world by Unesco, the Bay of Rosas stretches from the Cap de Creus natural park to the Montgri massif, in addition to 45 km of beaches and 15 km of creeks.
+Considered one of the most beautiful bays in the world by Unesco, the Bay of Rosas stretches from the Cap de Creus natural park to the Montgri massif, in addition to 45 km of beaches and 15 km of coves.
 The central point of the bay, the town of Rosas, naturally gave it its name.
 This seaside spot attracts many European residents looking for a coastal base.

 Tossa de Mar has not stolen its nickname of Pearl of the Costa Brava.
-This characterful seaside resort charms visitors with its long and wide golden sand beach leading to a medieval castle with superbly preserved fortresses.
-Behind the Castillo, a 300 m long perimeter wall adorned with towers that offer a superb view of the city, as well as of the sea, hides the old town of this famous seaside resort.
-The medieval houses, the ruins of the Gothic Saint Vincenç church or the cobbled streets demonstrate the richness of the local cultural and architectural heritage.
+This charismatic seaside resort charms visitors with its long and wide golden sand beach leading to a medieval castle with superbly preserved fortresses.
+Behind the Castillo, a 300 m long perimeter wall adorned with towers that offer a superb view of the city, as well as the sea, hides the old town of this famous seaside resort.
+The medieval houses, the ruins of the Gothic Saint Vincenç church and the cobbled streets demonstrate the richness of the local cultural and architectural heritage.

 Overhead view of a terracotta tiled roof with the ocean in the background.